advocations/skype/Skype/WebSDK/docs/UseConversationControl.md

 - Takes the sip addresses specified in the text inputs sip1 and sip2 and...

-- Creates a container to host the [Conversation Control](ConversationControl.md)and adds it as a child of an element called 'conversationContainer.'
+- Creates a container to host the [Conversation Control](ConversationControl.md) and adds it as a child of an element called 'conversationContainer.'

 - Renders the [Conversation Control](ConversationControl.md) in the new container by calling **renderConversation** and passing the hosting container, desired chat modality, and the array of invitee SIP addresses.